flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/charts.md

 ## Local Files

-### Local-API Server Required
+### FlyByWire SimBridge Required

-!!! warning "Not yet available"

-For accessing local files from the PC the Local-API server is required.
+For accessing local files from the PC the FlyByWire SimBridge is required.
 It is currently being developed and will allow access to local files from within the sim.
-This server is necessary as the sim itself does not allow
-access to arbitrary files on the PC.
+This server is necessary as the sim itself does not allow access to arbitrary files on the PC.

-We will provide a detailed documentation for the Local-API server once it is available.
+We will provide a detailed documentation for the FlyByWire SimBridge once it is available.

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypados3/local-files-establish-connection.png" style="width: 100%; height: auto;" loading="lazy">